astronomer/docs/learn/connections/dbt-cloud.md

 Complete the following steps to retrieve these values:

-1. In your dbt Cloud UI, copy the URL of your dbt Cloud account.
-For example, it should be formatted as `https://cloud.getdbt.com`.
+1. In the dbt Cloud UI, copy the URL of your dbt Cloud account.
+It should be formatted as `https://cloud.getdbt.com`.
 Your URL might be different based on the hosted region of your dbt Cloud.
 See [dbt Cloud URIs](https://docs.getdbt.com/docs/cloud/manage-access/sso-overview#auth0-multi-tenant-uris) for more details.

-2. If you are using a dbt Developer account, follow the [dbt documentation](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens#user-api-tokens) to get the API token for your user.
+2. If you're using a dbt Developer account, follow the [dbt documentation](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens#user-api-tokens) to copy the API token for your user account.
 To generate a token for a service account, see [Generating service account tokens](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens#generating-service-account-tokens).

 3. To retrieve the Account ID of your dbt account, go to the settings page in dbt Cloud UI.
-Then, from the URL of the settings page, copy the account ID, which is an integer appearing after **accounts**.
-For example, in the URL https://cloud.getdbt.com/settings/accounts/88348, 88348 is your account ID.
+Then, from the URL of the settings page, copy the account ID, which is an integer appearing after **Accounts**.
+For example, in the URL `https://cloud.getdbt.com/settings/accounts/88348`, the account ID is `88348`.

 ## Create your connection